Battery Industry Basics: A Glossary for Battery Terms and Terminology

 Chemistry

-The combination of chemicals from which the battery cathode, anode, and electrolyte are constructed.
+Battery chemistry is the combination of chemicals from which the battery cathode, anode, and electrolyte are constructed.
 Battery chemistry radically impacts battery characteristics and performance.
-Common cathode chemistries include Nickel Manganese Cobalt (NMC), Lithium Iron Phosphate (LFP), and Lithium Cobalt Oxide (LCO).
+Standard cathode chemistries include Nickel Manganese Cobalt (NMC), Lithium Iron Phosphate (LFP), and Lithium Cobalt Oxide (LCO).

 Runtime

-The amount of time that a battery can provide useful energy to an application.
-This varies unintuitively with the rate of discharge and other factors such as temperature.
-For example, increasing the discharge rate can reduce the runtime much faster than would be expected.
-A battery discharged at double its standard discharge rate will deliver less than half of its standard runtime.
+Battery runtime is the amount of time a battery can provide useful energy to an application.
+This varies unintuitively with the rate of discharge and other factors, such as temperature.
+For example, increasing the discharge rate can reduce the runtime faster than expected.
+A battery discharged at double its standard discharge rate will deliver less than half its standard runtime.
 As batteries degrade, runtime is reduced, and factors such as discharge rate and temperature have an increasingly significant impact.

 State of Charge

-The amount of charge left in a battery.
-Usually represented as a percentage from 0 to 100%.
-While often thought of as a "fuel gauge" for a battery, this measurement does a poor job of predicting remaining energy as changes to a number of external factors can influence a battery's usable energy.
+Battery State of Charge is the charge left in a battery, usually represented as a percentage from 0 to 100%.
+While often thought of as a "fuel gauge" for a battery, this measurement does poorly predict remaining energy, as changes to several external factors can influence a battery's usable energy.

 Time-to-empty

-A Zitara Live LookAhead simulation of how much longer a battery can provide useful energy to an application.
-This is similar to State of Charge but considers far more external factors to generate an accurate prediction of how much longer a battery can keep being useful before needing to be charged again.
-Conversely, Time-to-Full is also used as a prediction of when charging will complete.
+Battery time-to-empty is a Zitara Live LookAhead simulation of how much longer a battery can provide useful energy to an application.
+This is similar to State of Charge but considers far more external factors to accurately predict how much longer a battery can keep being useful before needing to be charged again.
+Conversely, Time-to-Full is also used to predict when charging will be complete.

 Distance-to-empty